Los Angeles Angels owner says it's 'very necessary' to vote for Trump

 Moreno, who purchased Phoenix-based Outdoor Systems advertising in 1984 and turned it into a multi-billion-dollar company, said a second Trump term would help small business owners.

-Moreno grew up in a conservative family and has been a longtime Republican candidate supporter and donor.
-He is also a veteran of the Vietnam War, according to Arizona Family.
+A Vietnam War veteren, Moreno grew up in a conservative family and has been a longtime Republican candidate supporter and donor.

 Monday’s event -- amid reports showing Joe Biden lagging in Latino support -- was the president’s fifth campaign visit this year to the state where polling shows him slightly behind Biden, The Hill reported.